Skip to content

 Quantum ESPRESSO (QE) is "an integrated suite of Open-Source computer codes for electronic-structure calculations and materials modeling at the nanoscale.
 It is based on density-functional theory, plane waves, and pseudopotentials.".
 In general, it runs well on LUMI-C.

-There is currently no version of Quantum Espresso that can use the AMD GPUs in the GPU Early Access Platform or LUMI-G.
+There is currently no version of Quantum Espresso that can use the AMD GPUs in the LUMI-G.

 Installing Quantum ESPRESSO